AKSW/ldwpo/misc/useCases/readme.txt

-here will come instructions for running toy expirements with 1000 samples qualis 2005 + 1000 samples 2006, simulating loading procedures in legacy database.
+Instructions for running toy experiments
+===

+There are three possible toy experiments to run LDWPO:
+* runningQualisBrasilProjectReports.sh

 To do that, the environment should be setup:
 - user and password for virtuoso = "dba" and "dba"